XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-browser-wallet-in-js.md

 ### 2. Creating the Home Page (Displaying Account & Ledger Details)

-In this step, we will create the home page that will display the account details and the ledger details.
+In this step, we create a home page that displays account and ledger details.

 ![Home Page Screenshot](img/js-wallet-home.png)